reyad-7/Dev-Study-Hub/DataBase/Relationships & Data Modeling.md

 **Requires:** Table is already in 2NF.

 **3NF solves:**
-Transitive dependency—non-key attribute depends on another non-key attribute.
+Transitive dependency—non-key *(non primary key attribute)* attribute depends on another non-key attribute.

 **Key idea:**
 Every non-key attribute should depend only on the key, not on other non-key attributes.